James Spens (British Army officer): Senior command

 Following his promotion to lieutenant colonel in February 1898, Spens was sent to South Africa following the outbreak of the Second Boer War in October 1899.
 He initially commanded the 2nd Battalion, King's Shropshire Light Infantry (KSLI), followed by a promotion to the local rank of colonel and command of an infantry brigade in January 1901.
 He was lastly placed in command of a mobile column in 1901–1902.
 He was promoted to the brevet rank of colonel during the war, and mentioned in dispatches several times (including by Major General Lord Kitchener on 23 June 1902).

-After the end of the war in June 1902, he returned to the United Kingdom aboard the SS Dunottar Castle, which arrived at Southampton the following month.
+After the end of the war in May 1902, he returned to the United Kingdom aboard the SS Dunottar Castle, which arrived at Southampton the following month.
 For his service in the war Spens was appointed a Companion of the Order of the Bath in the April 1901 South Africa Honours list.
 He received the actual decoration from King Edward VII at Buckingham Palace on 24 October 1902, for whom he also an aide-de-camp to.

-He was placed on half-pay in August 1902, but was back in full service as commander of the Allahabad District in India in August 1903 and the 21st Bareilly Brigade in India in March 1906.
+He was placed on half-pay in August 1902, but returned to service on 12 August 1903 as commander of the Allahabad District in India and was promoted to substantive colonel and, in addition, was granted the temporary rank of brigadier general whilst so employed in this role.
+He was then conmander of the 21st Bareilly Brigade in India in March 1906.
 He was promoted to major general in December 1906.

 He was made general officer commanding (GOC) of the Lowland Division in the Territorial Force (TF) in March 1910, taking over from Brigadier General Henry Kelham.
 He relinquished command and retired from the army in July 1914.

 On the outbreak of the First World War just a few weeks later, however, Spens was recalled to service, and given command of the newly raised 12th (Eastern) Division of the New Armies in August 1914.
 He commanded it through its training in England, relinquishing command to the younger Major General Frederick Wing, who unlike Spens had recent combat experience on the Western Front, in March 1915 before it was sent overseas, and in April was appointed to take over command of the ANZAC Training Depot in Egypt.
 He remained here until November, when he became GOC Cairo District.
 Spens left Cairo in April 1916.
 In the 1916 Birthday Honours, he was appointed a Companion to the Order of St Michael and St George.